Cultural Treasures of Nagoya & Aichi, The Traditional Skills, Art & Craft of Manufacturing

 Nagoya region produced Shippo-yaki cloisonné pieces soon became prized treasures of the rich and affluent the world over, and examples of Shippo-yaki can be found in the famed Victoria and Albert Museum in London, the world’s largest museum of applied decorative arts and design, and in America’s Walters Art Museum of Baltimore.

 One of the very few traditional cloisonné manufacturers still operating, and long recognized as masters of the art, is the Ando Cloisonné Company.
 Technically superior Ando produced Shippo-yaki cloisonné pieces were displayed at the 1893 World Exposition in Chicago, the Paris Exposition Universelle of 1900, and the Glasgow International Exhibition of 1901.
-The Ando Cloisonné Company were awarded a national Royal Warrant of Appointment and their works were presented as official state gifts.
+The Ando Cloisonné Company was awarded a national Royal Warrant of Appointment and their works were presented as official state gifts.
 Ando Cloisonné Company produced works are much sought after by collectors even today.

 The Ando Cloisonné Company headquarters, shop and museum in central Nagoya City’s Sakae area welcomes visitors to enjoy one of the finest selections of antique and modern Shippo-yaki cloisonné works on display, along with a range of items for sale.